-Year ended 3 Year ended 31 December
+Year ended 31 December

-2020 2019
+2021 2020

 RMB'000 RMB'000

-Restricted share units granted under RSUs schemes 18,311 17,377
+Restricted share units granted under RSUs schemes 16,927 18,311

-18,311 17,377

 (d) Fair value of share options and RSUs

 Before the Company consummated its IPO on the Main Board of The Stock Exchange of Hong Kong Limited, the directors have used the discounted cash flow method to determine the fair value of the underlying equity of the Company and adopted equity allocation method to determine the fair value of the underlying ordinary share.
 Key assumptions, such as discount rate and projections of future performance, are required to be determined by the directors with best estimates.